mcjazzyfunky/js-widgets/README.md

   memoize: true,

   init(c, getProps) {
-    // We will update these varables before each rendering
+    // we will update these variables before each rendering
     // (see the prepareView(...) call below), so we
     // do not have to "unwrap" those values all the time
     // by calling the corresponding getter methods let
-      props = getProps(),
+      props = getProps()
       count = props.initialValue

     const